Do Revenge: A classic teen flick for a new generation

 Drea Torres (Camila Mendes) is the classic popular girl and queen bee of an all-girl hive – a la Mean Girls – but with a twist: unlike her wealthy peers at Rosehill, Drea is “poor” (middle class) and has spent her entire life curating the perfect life at school in order to achieve her dream of going to an Ivy League school.
 However, her life and status change in an instant when her equally popular boyfriend, Max (Austin Abrams), leaks a nude video of her to the entire student body, unleashing her terrible thirst for revenge.

-In comes Eleanor (Maya Hawke), the new lesbian transfer student at Rosehill who also has a revenge on her to-do list.
-When she was thirteen, she was outed, shamed and demonized by a classmate at a summer camp and now she wants to make her pay for what she did.
+In comes Eleanor (Maya Hawke), the new lesbian transfer student at Rosehill who also has an act of revenge on her to-do list.
+When she was thirteen, she was outed, shamed, and demonized by a classmate at a summer camp and now she wants to make her pay for what she did.
 So in classic teen fashion, these two unlikely allies team up and hatch a plan to hunt down each others’ tormentors and “do” each other’s revenge.

 So while at first one would think that Do Revenge’s plot is about as predictable as it gets, in a surprising twist, the film ends up taking us in a completely different direction and showing us that revenge is, in fact, a dish best served cold.